 - 2.1 Full-time unit members shall be considered as eligible to receive the full district health, dental and vision benefit program.
 Unit members employed for less than full time shall be eligible to receive said benefits with the district contribution prorated in proportion to the percentage of full-time assignment worked by the unit members.
-The District is authorized to deduct the amount in excess of the part-time unit member's prorated district paid share of premiums from the unit member's paycheck in order that said unit member's full premium may be met. - 2.2 A unit member may continue health and dental benefits while on district approved, full-time, unpaid leave by paying the full premiums, including the District's contribution, for the duration of the leave. - 2.3 Unit members on extended disability leave provided by Section 3, Article VII, of this Agreement shall be eligible to receive the same district paid health, dental, and vision group insurance they were receiving immediately prior to taking such leave. - 2.4 Unit members shall become eligible for health, dental and vision benefits the first day of the first full month of employment.
-Coverage shall terminate on the last day of the month in which the unit member is terminated, except as provided below: - 2.4.1 For unit members who terminate employment in June after having completed a full school year of service, the District shall continue to pay full premiums during July, August, and September for district-provided health, dental, and vision coverage as defined in Sections 1.1, 1.2, and 1.3.
+The District is authorized to deduct the amount in excess of the part-time unit member's prorated district paid share of premiums from the unit member's paycheck in order that said unit member's full premium may be met. - 2.2 A unit member may continue health and dental benefits while on district approved, full-time, unpaid leave by paying the full premiums, including the District's contribution, for the duration of the leave. - 2.3 Unit members on extended disability leave provided by Section 3, Article VII, of this Agreement shall be eligible to receive the same district paid health, dental, and vision group insurance they were receiving immediately prior to taking such leave.

+- 2.4 Unit members shall become eligible for health, dental and vision benefits the first day of the first full month of employment.
+Coverage shall terminate on the last day of the month in which the unit member is terminated, except as provided below: - 2.4.1For unit members who terminate employment in June after having completed a full school year of service, the District shall continue to pay full premiums during July and August for district-provided health, dental, and vision coverage as defined in Sections 1.1, 1.2, and 1.3 through COBRA.
 The intent of this section is to provide twelve (12) full months of benefits.
-Provided that the District continues to participate in CalPERS group medical insurance and that CalPERS does not permit the payment of premiums for terminated employees, the District shall pay unit members the costs of COBRA premiums for those months not covered by CalPERS.
-In order to ensure twelve (12) months of uninterrupted coverage, the unit member will need to enroll in COBRA coverage with the benefits specialist in the Human Resources department. - 2.4.2 Health insurance for the family of deceased unit members shall continue for three (3) full months beyond the month in which the unit member's death occurred. - 2.5 Unit members with a temporary, one semester contract shall be eligible for district paid health insurance within the eligibility provisions of Section 2.1 above. - 2.6 Domestic Partners Eligibility
+Provided that the District continues to participate in SISC group medical insurance and that SISC does not permit the payment of premiums for terminated employees, the District shall pay unit members the costs of COBRA premiums for those months not covered through SISC..
+In order to ensure twelve (12) months of uninterrupted coverage, the unit member will need to enroll in COBRA coverage with the benefits specialist in the Human Resources department.
+If eligible for July and August COBRA coverage provided under this Section 2.4.1, such COBRA coverage shall not be provided if the former employee has health and welfare benefit coverage for the months of July and August through another public sector employer. - 2.4.2 Health insurance for the family of deceased unit members shall continue for three (3) full months beyond the month in which the unit member's death occurred. - 2.5 Unit members with a temporary, one semester contract shall be eligible for district paid health insurance within the eligibility provisions of Section 2.1 above.

+2.6 Domestic Partners Eligibility